Yagna123k/BigTechJournals/README.md

 ## Vision

-To build Big Tech Journals into a trusted global platform where real tech journeys live, grow, and inspire millions of aspiring techies.
+To build Big Tech Journals into a trusted global platform where real tech journeys live, grow, help and inspire millions of aspiring techies.

 No shortcuts.
 No fake motivation.